Arne Dankers

 Arne Dankers (born June 1, 1980) is a Canadian speed skater.

 Background

 Dankers was born to Peter Dankers and Marja Verhoef, who are both Dutch.
 The family moved to Canada when he was two years old.
-Dankers graduated from the University of Calgary with a master's degree in Electrical Engineering and later completed a PhD at the Delft University of Technology.

 Dankers was a member of the Canadian team that set the team pursuit world record of 3:39.69 in Calgary, Canada on November 12, 2005.
 The Canadian team, of which Dankers was a part, was not able to duplicate this performance at the 2006 Turin Olympics.
 The Italian team now holds the Olympic team pursuit record of 3:43.64.

+After retiring from speed skating following the 2008-09 season, Dankers graduated from the University of Calgary with a master's degree in Electrical Engineering and later completed a PhD at the Delft University of Technology.
+He subsequently returned to the University of Calgary in a postdoctoral position, and began publishing research in the fields of dynamic network analysis and systems engineering.

 2006 Winter Olympics

 At the 2006 Olympics he participated in the following events: